bookingcom/bpfink/README.md

 ACKNOWLEDGMENT
 --------------

-This software was originally developed at Booking.com.
-With approval from Booking.com, this software was released as open source, for which the authors would like to express their gratitude.
+This software was originally developed at [Booking.com](http://www.booking.com).
+With an approval from [Booking.com](http://www.booking.com), this software was released as Open Source, for which the authors would like to express their gratitude.